Wickham car

 Nuneaton

-The Wickham railcar at Nuneaton on 24th February 1969 in its original yellow and brown livery
+The Wickham railcar at Nuneaton on 24th February 1969 still in its original yellow and brown livery

 Unknown